campaign-trail-showcase/campaign-trail-showcase.github.io/How Tos/How to Add Achievements.md

     },
     "Test33333333333333333333333333333333" : {
         "image" : "https://upload.wikimedia.org/wikipedia/commons/thumb/c/cd/Stray_kitten_Rambo002.jpg/1200px-Stray_kitten_Rambo002.jpg",
-        "description" : "This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW"
-        "cannotBeCheated" : true
+        "description" : "This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW This is a test MEOW", "cannotBeCheated" : true
     }
 }